Source File

 Tests bool

-// Overlay provides a mapping of absolute file paths to file contents.
+// Overlay is a mapping from absolute file paths to file contents.

 //